 The inside of the Model S is visually indistinguishable from the original model.
-Sure, the seats are comfier, the fit-and-finish is tighter and the screens are brighter and sharper than ever, but it’s more or less the same car to sit and ride around comfortably in.
-If we’re talking about this as the apex Tesla, it’s kind of disappointing that a $120,000-$160,000 car doesn’t feel more lush inside.
-It’s not that it’s a bad place to be, it’s just not as nice a place to be as a BMW 5, 6 or 7 series, for example.
+Sure, the seats are comfier, the fit-and-finish is tighter and the screens are brighter and sharper than ever.
+But it’s more or less the same car to sit and ride around comfortably in.

 Speaking of the tech, the 17-inch touchscreen dominates the cabin, and the all-screen instrument display is hypnotic.
-You just have to remember with the price that you’re paying for the tech first and the luxury second, and it definitely feels that way.
+You just have to remember with the price that you’re paying for the tech first and the luxury second.

 Once you put your foot down, however, you can see where the money goes in Tesla’s balance sheet.

-You still need to pay attention to the road for that last one (duh), but the introduction of advanced cruise control into this car means that long journeys will feel much, much more pleasant.
+You still need to pay attention to the road for that last one (duh).
+But the introduction of advanced cruise control means that long journeys will feel much, much more pleasant.

 Because they’re different from a traditional internal combustion engine-powered (ICE) vehicle, Teslas are held to a different standard by most reviewers.
 In a way, Tesla needs to outperform its competition in every category to satisfy switchers and critics.
-It’s slightly cruel, but this baptism of fire for the company has produced some incredibly innovative results (while potentially sending the company’s founder slightly mad).
+It’s cruel, but this baptism of fire for the company has produced some innovative results.

 Tesla vehicles just have that special something over their ICE competitors.
-A fun factor combined with a true innovative tech stack that will cause anyone who even just rides in one to leave with this neat smile plastered onto their face.
+A fun factor combined with a true innovative tech stack.
+It’s smiles guaranteed for anyone who hasn’t experienced it yet.

 In essence, you need to think of it like a smartphone that can get you places.
 Bring it home, plug it in, then when you next go to drive it, it’s fully charged.
 Take power from stops where you can at destination chargers all over the country, and always make sure you’ve got your Phase 1 AC charger in the car so you can borrow some extra juice when you stop at a friend or family member’s place.